ART – Years 7 – 13, IGCSE and A / AS Levels

 CIE IGCSE Physics

-The teacher responsible for Physics is Mr Stuart Haynes, who graduated from Sheffield Hallam University in 1995 with an Honours degree in Engineering Physics.
-Miss Daphne Roots teaches Physics to Year 7.
+The Head of Physics is Mr Stuart Haynes, with an Honours degree in Engineering Physics is instructing year groups 9-13.
+Miss Daphne Roots teaches Physics to Years 7 and 8.

 Years 7 – 11, IGCSE First Language, IGCSE Foreign Language